Trees of the Park

 The trees in Madison Square Park are what gives the Park that special feeling.
 Our tree overstory creates an aura of respite, and as soon as you step into the Park you are transported out of the hustle and bustle of the city, and able to find moments of reflection.

-With nearly 200 trees in and around the Park, and boasting a rich diversity in species, Madison Square Park Conservancy is committed to keeping our trees healthy, securing and preserving the canopy for future generations to enjoy.
+With over 300 trees in and around the Park, and boasting a rich diversity in species, Madison Square Park Conservancy is committed to keeping our trees healthy, securing and preserving the canopy for future generations to enjoy.

 Tree Conservation Plan